 - Wear gloves – These products are not good to get on your skin.

-- for a brand new sink – if your sink is brand new and you are just looking for a general maintenance cleaning, Thieves cleaner mixed with baking soda should do the trick!
-The method I’m sharing in this post is for sinks that are needing a deep clean.
+- For a brand new sink – if your sink is brand new and you are just looking for a general maintenance cleaning, following the steps below might be all you need to keep it looking good as new.

 How Do I Clean My White Kitchen Sink Everyday?